Roomba 790 vs 880 – Bristled brush vs Extractors, Who Wins?

 Another upgrade in the 880 would be the larger dirt bin.

-According to Geek.com, it has a bin that is 60% larger compared to the 700 series.
-And if you look at the side by side photo of the bottom section you’ll see a substantial difference in terms of bin size.
+According to Geek.com, the 700 series has a bin that is 60% larger than the 700 series.
+If you look at the side-by-side photo of the bottom section, you’ll see a substantial difference in bin size.

 The larger bin also allowed iRobot to equip the 880 with a larger HEPA filter.
-This means better filtration and less change of allergens from coming back out of the exhaust.
+This means better filtration and less chance of allergens returning from the exhaust.

-It also means less interruptions just to empty the bin – great for the consumer.
+It also means fewer interruptions to emptying the bin – which is significant for the consumer.

 Is the newer 880 quieter?

-Despite the claims of iRobot that the 880 has better noise reduction consumers say otherwise.
+Consumers say otherwise despite iRobot’s claims that the 880 has better noise reduction.
 This robot will roughly produce the same decibels as the older 700 series.

 A stronger motor

-Another upgrade would be the vacuum motor that iRobot says has 5 times more suction power that also means better performance overall.
+Another upgrade would be the vacuum motor, which iRobot says has five times more suction power, which also means better overall performance.

-Though the exact figures aren’t specified but based on video reviews in terms of pickup performance the 880 scored better.
+Though the exact figures aren’t specified, based on video reviews, the 880 scored better in terms of pickup performance.

 Here’s what Erica Griffin says…

-Obviously you will not let the Roomba clean a mess like that but for in-between clean ups it will be an invaluable tool to have to keep dust and sand from piling up.
+You won’t let the Roomba clean a mess like that, but it’ll be an invaluable tool for in-between clean-ups to keep dust and sand from piling up.

-If you have pets, this vacuum also does a good job in picking up pet hair.
+If you have pets, this vacuum also does an excellent job of picking up pet hair.

 Other Roomba Comparisons

-Roomba has a bunch of models in their product line.
-Find out how each one contrasts with the other plus also comparisons with other brands like the Neato.
+Roomba has several models in its product line.
+Find out how each contrasts with the others and compares with brands like Neato.

 Comparing Roomba to other brands.